yaal-coop/canaille/README.md

 - a dummy client at [https://demo.client1.yaal.coop](https://demo.client1.yaal.coop)
 - another dummy client at [https://demo.client2.yaal.coop](https://demo.client2.yaal.coop)

-The canaille server has some default users:
-- A regular user which login and password are **user**
-- A moderator user which login and password are **moderator**
-- An admin user which login and password are **admin**

-Online demo data are reset every night at 02:00 CEST.
+Authentication details are available on the demo pages.
+Data is reset every night at 02:00 CEST.

 # Documentation

 ⚠ Canaille is under heavy development and may not fit a production environment yet.
 However, [contributions](CONTRIBUTING.rst) are welcome! ⚠

 - Please have a look on our [documentation](https://canaille.readthedocs.io);
-- To **install** canaille, just follow the [installation guide](https://canaille.readthedocs.io/en/latest/tutorial/install.html);
+- To **install** canaille, follow the [installation guide](https://canaille.readthedocs.io/en/latest/tutorial/install.html);
 - To **contribute** to canaille, please read the [contribution guide](https://canaille.readthedocs.io/en/latest/development/contributing.html).

 ## Translation status